vasanth134/todoapp/README.md

 - `PUT /api/todos/:id` - Update a todo
 - `DELETE /api/todos/:id` - Delete a todo
 - `GET /api/stats` - Get dashboard statistics

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test your changes
-5. Submit a pull request

-## License

-This project is open source and available under the MIT License.